Crufts: History

 Crufts was named after its founder, Charles Cruft, who worked as general manager for a dog biscuit manufacturer, travelling to dog shows both in the United Kingdom and internationally, which allowed him to establish contacts and understand the need for higher standards for dog shows.
 In 1886, Cruft's first dog show, billed as the "First Great Terrier Show", had 57 classes and 600 entries.
 The first show named "Crufts"—"Cruft's Greatest Dog Show"—was held at the Royal Agricultural Hall, Islington, in 1891.
 It was the first at which all breeds were invited to compete, with around 2,000 dogs and almost 2,500 entries.

 With the close of the 19th century, entries had risen to over 3,000, including royal patronage from various European countries and Russia.
 Due to the First World War, the show was not held between 1918 and 1920.
 In 1928, the Best In Show class was introduced and awarded to a Greyhound named Primley Sceptre, shown by Herbert Whitley, the founder of what is now Paignton Zoo.
+In 1934, the competition was sponsored by a cat food manufacturer.
+In 1936, "The Jubilee Show" had 10,650 entries with the number of breeds totalling 80.
 The show continued annually and gained popularity each year until Charles' death in 1938.
-His widow ran the show for four years until she felt unable to do so due to its high demands of time and effort.
+His widow then ran the show for four years, until she felt unable to do so due to its high demands of time and effort.
 To ensure the future and reputation of the show (and, of course, her husband's work), she sold it to The Kennel Club in 1942.

-In 1936, "The Jubilee Show" had 10,650 entries with the number of breeds totalling 80.
-The show was again interrupted by the Second World War therefore the 1948 show was the first to be held under the new owner and was held at Olympia in London, where it continued to gain popularity with each passing year.
+The show was again interrupted, by the Second World War, and consequently the 1948 show was the first to be held under the new owner, at Olympia in London.
+The show continued to gain popularity with each passing year.
 The BBC first televised the show in 1950.
 The 1954 competition was cancelled due to an electricians' strike.
 In 1959, despite an increase in entrance fees, the show set a new world record with 13,211 entrants.